These thanksgiving conversation starters are ideal to use if you’re looking for things to talk about during the holiday period.

-82. Would you rather eat an entire turkey by yourself or eat all the Thanksgiving stuffing by yourself?
+82. Would you rather eat the whole turkey by yourself or eat all the mashed potatoes by yourself?

 83. What’s the best party game to play at Thanksgiving?

-84. Have you ever eaten so much at Thanksgiving you felt like throwing up?
+84. Have you ever eaten so much at Thanksgiving that you felt like throwing up?

-85. Would you rather wash your hair with mashed potatoes or with stuffing?
+85. Would you rather eat leftover mashed potatoes or stuffing?

-86. Do you think the best part about Thanksgiving is watching the football on TV?
+86. Do you think the best part about Thanksgiving is watching football on TV?

-87. Have you ever burnt the Thanksgiving dinner before?
+87. Have you ever burnt Thanksgiving dinner before?

-88. Do you think eating a raw onion or uncooked corn on the cob would taste better?
+88. Do you think eating raw onion or uncooked corn on the cob would taste better?

-89. Would you rather spend Thanksgiving in a big city or on a farm?
+89. Would you rather spend Thanksgiving on a farm or in a big city?

 90. Would you rather eat a big bowl of stuffing or eat a whole pumpkin pie?

-91. Would you rather dress your pet as a turkey for Thanksgiving or dress your pet as a pilgrim?
+91. Would you rather dress your pet as a corn cob or as a turkey for Thanksgiving?

 92. Do you think it would be fun to go to the Thanksgiving Day parade in fancy dress?